msamsami/clonellm/README.md

 ### Getting started

-Step 1.
+**Step 1**.
 Gather documents that contain relavant information about you.
 These documents form the base from which your AI clone will learn to mimic your tone, style, and expertise.
 ```python
 from langchain_core.documents import Document